interTwin-eu/itwinai/docs/how-it-works/explain_loggers.rst

 Distributed workflows could potentially suffer from *race conditions*.
 Workers performing computational tasks concurrently might lead to situations in which the execution order of threads or processes accessing and modifying the same resources determine the behaviour of software.

-The itwinai logger provides a `rank` parameter that allows the user to log only on a single worker.
+The itwinai logger provides a `rank` parameter that allows the user to log only on a single worker or a list of workers using the `log_on_worker` parameter.

-(explanation of log_on_worker)

 Supported loggers